-Indicates the selected menu option.
-Then press I/O enter to select or press up/down arrows to select another option
+Indicator arrow Indicates the selected menu option.
+Then press I/O enter to select or press up/down arrows

-Figure 1-3: Main menu of the QT°44/46
+Figure 1-3: Main menu of the QUESTemp^o 34 & 36

-- 2. Press the I/O Enter key (when view is selected) to access the measurement screens. - (The Wet and Dry measurements screen will display.
-See Figure 1-6, page 10 for an example). - 3.
-To view different measurements, press the Up or Down arrow key to toggle through the views.

-■ NOTE: There are 5-user selectable languages included in the QUESTemp^o 44/46.
-If you see the fields such as Wet, Dry, WBGTi, and WBGTo this indicates the measurements are displaying in English.

-- To display an alternative language, select Setup from the main menu.
+- 2. Press the I/O Enter key (when view is selected) to access the measurement screens. - The Wet and Dry measurements screen will display.
+(See Figure 1-6, page 9 for screen example.) - 3.
+To view different measurements, press the Up or Down arrow key to toggle through the views. - ☑ NOTE: There are 5-user selectable languages.
+If you see the fields such as Wet, Dry, WBGTi, and WBGTo this indicates the measurements are displaying in English. - To display an alternative language, select Setup from the main menu.
 Press the Down arrow repeatedly until "English" (or the appropriate language) appears.
 Then repeatedly press the I/O enter key to toggle through the languages.
 Once selected, all menus and measurement screens will change to the selected language.
 To return to the main menu, press the Run/Stop key. - 4.
-To return to the main menu, press and hold the I/O Enter key (3, 2, 1 countdown will appear) and the main menu will display. - a.
-To select an option on the main menu, press the up or down arrow until an arrow appears directly in front of the appropriate menu selection and then press I/O enter key. - 5.
+To return to the main menu, press and hold the I/O Enter key (3, 2, 1 countdown will appear) and the main menu will display. - To select an option on the main menu, press the up or down arrow until an arrow appears directly in front of the appropriate menu selection and then press I/O enter key. - 5.
 To power off, press and hold the I/O enter key from the main menu.